stripe-interview/csharp-interview-prep/README.md

 ## I prefer nUnit/Bespoke Powershell Scripts, do I need to use this?

 If you prefer different configuration files, that's awesome.
-Some interview questions may ask to implement something from nothing, and some may want to watch you interact with a pre-existing codebase.
+Some interview questions may ask you to implement something from nothing, and some may want to watch you interact with a pre-existing codebase.
 For the former, it doesn't matter what you use, as long as you're able to get things setup quickly.